Best LLM SEO Checking Tools in 2026

 embedding model,cosine similarity,indexing latency). - Generic section headings that did not map to likely user prompts.

-- Schema lacking explicit ties between the article and the software/application entities mentioned.
+- Schema lacking explicit ties between the article and the software entities mentioned.

 Remediation pass